hail-is/hail/README.md

 For `batch` and GitHub to contact your local instance, you need a proxy open to the outside world.
 I spun up a very tiny (4USD per month) server in GCP to redirect requests to my local machine.
-The following command will open a proxy from `$HAIL_CI_REMOTE_PORT` to your local `5000` port (the default one for `ci.py`).
+The following commands will poke a hole in the firewall and open a proxy from `$HAIL_CI_REMOTE_PORT` to your local `5000` port (the default one for `ci.py`).
 I use port 3000 on the remote server, so please choose another one for yourself :).
+The `firewall-rules create` need only be run once.
+Be sure to pick a unique name!

 ```
+gcloud compute firewall-rules create \
+  SOME_UNIQUE_NAME_FOR_THIS_RULE \
+  --allow tcp:3001 \
+  --source-tags=dk-test \
+  --source-ranges=0.0.0.0/0 \
+  --description="for testing pr builder"
 HAIL_CI_REMOTE_PORT=3001 make restart-proxy
 ```

 Webhooks can be configured in the Settings tab of a repo on GitHub.